streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 This is a concise set of steps to create your Streamlit Community Cloud account, deploy a sample app, and start editing it with GitHub Codespaces.
 For other options and complete explanations, start with [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

-You will be signing in to your GitHub account during this process.
+You will sign in to your GitHub account during this process.
 Community Cloud will use the email from your GitHub account to create your Community Cloud account.
-For other sign in options, see [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).
+For other sign-in options, see [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

 ## Prerequisites